marqs85/cps2_digiav/board/cps1/doc/install.md

 Step 4: Signals between cps1_adapter and cps2_digiav
 --------------------------

 Bridge SMD jumpers J3, J5 and J6 on cps2_digiav board.
-Connect oC1, SH1, SO and 3v3 from cps1_adapter to cps2_digiav as defined in the hookup point list.
+Connect I2S_*_o, SO and 3v3 from cps1_adapter to cps2_digiav as defined in the hookup point list.
 Add a jumper wire between C1 and C2 pads.
-(Note that cps2_digiav PCB in picture below is v2.0 which is slightly different)

 ![](install-4.jpg)